antleo1995/recipe_card_app/README.md

 Getting the recipes to show in a format that looked like I wanted proved more difficult than I had hoped.
-Ideally the site would allow a user to input a list of ingredients that was comma delimited and handlebars would parse this out into a list of <li> tagged ingredients.
+Ideally the site would allow a user to input a list of ingredients that was comma delimited and handlebars would parse this out into a list of LI tagged ingredients.
 I was not able to figure out how to make a handlbars helper in the scope of this project.

 ## To do list